tinezekis/tinezekis.github.io/_posts/2015-05-18-c6-stereotype-threat.md

 ---
 layout: post
-title: "Cultural Blog | Stereotype Threat"
-post_title: "Confirming the Stereotypes"
+title: "Confirming the Stereotypes"
-post_subtitle: "Diary of a Loud, Angry, Black Woman"
+subtitle: "Diary of a Loud, Angry, Black Woman"
 date: 2015-05-18
 categories: blog cultural
 ---

+<h4>Assignment: Cultural Blog | Stereotype Threat</h4>

 I remember I was in middle school when my father explained to me that, "Some stereotypes are just true."
 The example he gave was that Nigerians are loud.
 When I consider my Nigerian relatives, this generally holds true.
 "We are a lout people," he said.
 And my goodness, we get even louder when we're together!
 Obviously, I have met some very quiet Nigerians in my life.
 But this stereotype, this understanding, that Nigerians are loud has stuck with me my whole life.
 To this day, I often attempt to censor myself by stifling my laughter; I feel self-conscious laughing aloud in public.
 I know that the typical American is not thinking about loud Nigerians on a day-to-day basis (nor do people usually know that I am Nigerian without some instruction from me on the matter).
 But I know that African Americans are also considered to be "a loud people".
 And I feel weird confirming this stereotype when I throw my head back and cackle loudly in public, though it is in my nature to do so.